danfuzz/samizdat/doc/language-guide/04-operators.md

 #### Access collection with literal symbol or string key &mdash; `expression::name`

-A literal symbol key can be looked up in a collection by naming the collection and following it with a double-colon (`::`) and an identifier.
+A literal symbol key can be looked up in a collection by naming the collection and following it with a double-colon (`::`) and an identifier (either the simple or backslash-quoted form).
 A literal string key can be similarly looked up by using a quoted string instead of an identifier.

 These are equivalent to calling `get` on the collection, passing it the literal key as the argument.
 That is, `foo::bar` and `foo::\"bar"` are both